HsienChiaChen/ML2017FALL/final/README.md

 ## constructure
 final/README.md

-     /src/. <source code which can show kaggle score>
+     /src/. -> source code which can show kaggle score

-     /src/Joes <other methods we try >
+     /src/Joes -> other methods we try

 ## usage
 1. testing: